amirmohan/amirmohan.github.io/_news/announcement_hiring.md

 </ul>

->I appoligize if I cannot respond to all the requests.
+>I apologize if I cannot respond to all the requests.
 Regardless, please apply to the program of your interest and mention my name in your application.
 >